 About

-Leah Schrager’s work explores the individual and societal gaze on women throughout stages of life, using her own biography as source material.
-She is the model, photographer, artist, and marketer in/of her images.
+Leah Schrager’s work explores the individual and societal gaze on women across different stages of life, using her own biography as source material.
+She is the model, photographer, artist, and marketer of her own image.
 Her visual works apply a painterly aesthetic to bodily forms and often draw their material from her conceptual online performance practice.
-These performances include @OnaArtist (Instagram 5M, 2015), Sarah White (The Naked Therapist, 2010), and An American Dream (as herself, 2018), situating her work within a contemporary intersection of female (in)appropriateness, celebrity, and commercialism.
-Since 2022, she has incorporated AI into her practice, turning toward the desert, motherhood, and new forms of representing the body.
+These performances include Ona Artist (Instagram, 5 million followers, 2015) and Sarah White (The Naked Therapist, 2010), situating her work at the intersection of female (in)appropriateness, celebrity, and commercialism.
+In recent years she has incorporated AI into her practice, turning toward the desert, motherhood, and new forms of representing the body.